Rosacea Types, Triggers, & Treatment Options - Gladskin

 Genetics

 Genetics almost certainly play a role in why rosacea appears in some but not others.
-Someone in a family that has a history of it is more likely to develop it themselves, and researchers at Stanford found two particular areas of the genome that can be linked to rosacea.
-In addition to that, certain demographic groups are more susceptible to the disease, including females, those with fair skin, hair, and eyes, and those between 30 and 50 years old.
+Someone in a family that has a history of roscea is more likely to develop it themselves, and researchers at Stanford found two particular areas of the genome that can be linked to rosacea.
+Certain demographic groups are more susceptible to the disease, including females, those with fair skin, hair, and eyes, and those between 30 and 50 years old.

-Try Gladskin’s Redness Relief Cream to balance your skin microbiome and soothe rosacea-prone skin today.
+Try Gladskin’s Redness Relief Cream with Micreobalance® to balance your skin microbiome and soothe facial redness skin today.

 Rosacea treatment options

 While rosacea doesn’t have a cure, it can be treated in various ways.
 Below we will talk through treatment options, both those that are stronger and usually reserved for more extreme cases, as well as those that are simpler and don’t require prescriptions.
-Certain forms of rosacea are treated differently (especially ocular rosacea), but usually through use of antibiotics, or other prescriptions.
-Unfortunately, these carry a risk of worrisome side effects.
+Certain forms of rosacea are treated differently (especially ocular rosacea), but usually through use of antibiotics or other prescriptions.

 Avoid triggers

-The most basic treatment is to avoid the things that cause flare-ups or worsen existing redness.
-With so many factors capable of influencing our skin and everyone’s skin being different, it can be difficult to not only list everything that could be a component, but to even know where to start.
-As mentioned in the section about environmental causes, discussing with a doctor what they think should be the starting point and timeline for evaluating should be your first step.
-A medical professional will also be better-equipped to identify what things are most likely to be affecting you through your diet, skincare routine, daily schedule, and more.
+With rosacea, it's important to avoid triggers that cause flare-ups or worsen existing redness.
+With so many factors capable of influencing our skin and everyone’s skin being different, it can be hard to know where to start.
+A medical professional can help you identify triggers in your diet, skincare routine, daily schedule, and more.

 Eye drops

 Ocular rosacea is different from the other forms due to its proximity to the eyes and how sensitive they are.
-Because of this, it’s unsurprising that eye drops are often prescribed to treat the redness and irritation.
+Eye drops are often prescribed to treat the redness and irritation.
 While dermatologists usually are the experts on rosacea, an eye specialist might have to be consulted for treatments like eye drops, and may prescribe blephamide, a steroid and antibiotic eye drop.
-Warm compresses also help soothe the effects of ocular rosacea, and are a common pair with eye drops.
+Warm compresses also help soothe the effects of ocular rosacea, and are commonly paired with eye drops.

 Prescription rosacea cream

-For the other forms of rosacea, creams with azelaic acid, or other ingredients may be prescribed by a doctor.
-Usage will depend on the cream and the situation, but application will likely be once or twice per day to reduce inflammation and discoloration.
-However, topical treatments can often take 3 to 6 weeks to see improvement.
-If using a topical steroid cream, be careful of withdrawal when reducing use of it, as this can make the skin become hypersensitive and redder.
+For the other forms of rosacea, creams with azelaic acid or other ingredients may be prescribed by a doctor, who will provide specific usage instructions.
+It can take 3 to 6 weeks to see improvement.
+If using a topical steroid cream, talk to your doctor about the risk of topical steroid withdrawal

 Antibiotics